syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/024_opentelemetry_parser.md

 title: OpenTelemetry parser
 parser: OpenTelemetry
 id: adm-parser-optel
+description: >-
+	The {{ site.product.short_name }} application does not parse the fields of the incoming messages into name-value pairs.
+It is only capable of forwarding messages using the OpenTelemetry destination.
+To parse the fields into name-value pairs, use the `opentelemetry()` parser.
 ---

-The syslog-ng OSE application does not parse the fields of the incoming messages into name-value pairs.
-It is only capable of forwarding messages using the `opentelemetry()` destination.
-To parse the fields into name-value pairs, use the `opentelemetry()` parser.

 This parser parses the fields into name-value pairs starting with the `.otel.` prefix.